theJman/soba-web-js-libraries/README.md

 #### Instructions

-Again, make sure you fork this repository to your own account and clone it like you did for the first two assignment.
+Again, make sure you fork this repository to your own account and clone it like you did for previous assignments.

 Keep up the habit of branching in git, making your changes, and then merging back into your main branch.
-As in Assignment 4, instead of branching from main, create a "development" branch first immediately after you clone the repository, and branch from this line when you edit the individual files.
+As in Assignment 4, instead of branching from main, create a "development" branch immediately after you clone the repository, and branch from this line when you edit the individual files.

 #### Editing the files